pbinkley/rcb-manual/sections/03-printed-books.md

 light those parts of the sheet that are to be kept ink-resistant.
-The dermaprint stencil must, therefore, be prepared by using a black-on-white or positive photograph, or, as in the production of the so-called "special stencil," from an original {% include pagebreak.html page="28" image="0072" %} black-on-white drawing on very thin or transparent paper, tracing cloth, vellun, or celluloid.
+The dermaprint stencil must, therefore, be prepared by using a black-on-white or positive photograph, or, as in the production of the so-called "special stencil," from an original {% include pagebreak.html canvas=72 %} black-on-white drawing on very thin or transparent paper, tracing cloth, vellum, or celluloid.
 In this it differs from the ordinary photo-offset metal sheet, which is prepared as a printing surface by using a